-For regular Market business there is no entrance fee & parking is free.
+For regular Market business there is no entrance fee and parking is free.
 You simply pay for what you purchase with any of our farmers, artisans, merchants, or restaurants.
-At times, we do host or co-host special events and/or classes that do require an entrance fee—however, that will be specially posted if during regular market hours or scheduled outside regular business hours.
-Parking is always free.
+At times, we do host or co-host special events and/or classes that do require an entrance fee that will be specially posted with the respective event's information.

 How is the market supported?

 NFM is supported by merchant fees, venue rental fees & grants.
 The Market operates on a small budget that must support a large array of operating expenses that includes facility care & maintenance, insurance, permits, licenses, signage, utilities, disposal, site improvements, marketing, a 5-person staff and more.
 We meet these needs largely through merchant rental fees.

 What kinds of products can I find at the market?

 Offerings vary throughout the year and TN seasons under NFM's covered, open-air outdoor sheds.
 During "peak season" (May-November)--you’ll find a locally, regionally, and more fruits & vegetables, meats, plants, flowers & herbs, farm-fresh eggs & dairy products, baked goods, snacks, spices, international items, handcrafted items and more, During "off-peak" season (December-April) you will still find many of these items--particularly those such as meats, dairy, artisan and crafted items that are available year-round.
 Inside our fully enclosed Market House, you'll find 16+ restaurants & shops, an international grocery store, prepared foods, specialty items, a craft brewpub and more.
 Most merchants are at Market on Saturdays but many come other days of the week-most notably Fridays and Sundays.
 Visit our Merchant pages to find out more.